More than a million could die waiting for green cards as US immigration buckles amid COVID

 Both chambers of Congress have introduced legislation that would reduce the green card backlog.
 Sens.
 Kevin Cramer, R-N.D., and John Hickenlooper, D-Colo., introduced the Eagle Act on July 20, which would phase out caps for employer-sponsored green cards and raise the per-country limit for family-sponsored green cards.
 Other proposals include reclaiming unused green cards and exempting immigrants with advanced STEM degrees from country caps.

-Ashraf Awad, a 46-year-old mechanical engineer from Egypt, got his green card in 2016 through a program for countries with low rates of immigration to the U.S. Awad has petitioned for his wife and two children to join him in Dallas.
+Ashraf Awad, a 46-year-old mechanical engineer from Egypt, got his green card in 2016 through a program for countries with low rates of immigration to the U.S. He has petitioned for his wife and two children to join him in Dallas.

 Meanwhile, he has spent thousands of dollars on flights to Egypt to see his 10-year-old daughter, who has been hospitalized several times for chronic stomach pain and vomiting.
 Doctors haven’t been able to pinpoint a cause, and Awad wonders if their separation is a contributing factor.